Champions League: Crunch time for PSG, Napoli and Liverpool

 Things will be tense, too, in Barcelona, where Tottenham likely needs a win to go through in Group B.

-PSG goalkeeper Hugo Lloris will be hoping Lionel Messi has a rare off night - although given Messi's form at the weekend it's unlikely.
+Tottenham goalkeeper Hugo Lloris will be hoping Lionel Messi has a rare off night, although given Messi's form at the weekend it's unlikely.

 Groups A and D have a far more sedate feel about them with the top two places already decided.